aayushmau5/graphql-demo/README.md

 Trying out GraphQL with Apollo

 - Cursor based pagination
-- Input validation using joi (https://joi.dev/)
+- Adding blog along with user data and vice versa.
-- Controllers and validators modules
+- Updating and deleting blog with proper check